-This result depends only on the band mass $m$, the electron charge $e$, the background dielectric constant $\kappa$, and density $n$.
-Equation~\eqref{eq:3deg} does not involve the Coulomb interaction strength or the Planck quantum $\hbar$, i.e., it is a completely classical quantity~\cite{pines89}.
-In particular, it is not affected by electron interactions or a magnetic field, hence the electron gas plasmon does not provide insight in the equation of state of other quantum properties of the system.
-That Eq.~\eqref{eq:3deg} is exact for a charged Fermi liquid (regardless of any many-body approximation) follows from arguments for sum rules of the dielectric function~\cite{pines89}:
+This result depends only on the band mass $m$, the electron charge $e$, the background dielectric constant $\kappa$, and the density $n$.
+Importantly, Eq.~\eqref{eq:3deg} does not involve the Planck quantum $\hbar$, i.e., it is a completely classical quantity~\cite{pines89}.
+In particular, the electron gas plasmon frequency is not affected by electron interactions or a magnetic field, hence plasmons do not provide insight in the equation of state of other quantum properties of the system.
+That Eq.~\eqref{eq:3deg} is exact for a charged Fermi liquid (regardless of any many-body approximation) follows from arguments for sum rules of the dielectric function $\varepsilon(\omega,{\bf q})$~\cite{pines89}: